-If you are sure that you are logged into only one device, there are two less common causes for this error:
+If the issue persists after checking the log in status of each device, there are two less common causes for this error:

-If a camera feed looks bad on the main switcher device--such as a camera freezing, lagging, or jumping--it's usually a sign that the Wi-Fi network is having trouble sending the video from the remote cameras to the main switcher device.
+If a camera feed is freezing, lagging, or jumping, it's usually a sign that the Wi-Fi network is having trouble sending the video from the remote cameras to the main switcher.
 We recommend the following for better Wi-Fi communication:

 Use the newest iOS device as your main Switcher.
 If there is a lot going on with the video, older devices will have trouble keeping up with the video.

-Try powering your router or hotspot down and back on again.
-If it is an older model, it might be having trouble sending all of the data to each of the devices.
+Power cycle the internet equipment.
+If it is an older model router or hotspot, it might be having trouble sending all of the data to each of the devices.

-Change your Wi-Fi Optimization Mode to Reinforced Wi-Fi (scroll down on the Outputs tab to find this setting, shown in GIF below).
-This will allow the cameras extra time to communicate.
+Change your Wi-Fi Optimization Mode to Reinforced Wi-Fi to allow the cameras more time to communicate.

 Connect the router using an ethernet cable for more stability.

-Create a closed network that is limited to the devices being used with Switcher.
+Create a closed network that is limited to only the devices being used with Switcher.

 We recommend doing a lot of testing to figure out the best setup for your environment and devices.
 If you are having trouble with the camera feed quality, it's especially important to try to isolate the issue with testing, as follows:

 Connect only one remote camera to the main switcher device and do a test stream.